Blog > Category > Energy Efficiency

 The lower the U-value, the better the window is at keeping the heat in during the winter and the better it insulates

-What is the Solar Heat Gain Coefficient?
+What is a Solar Heat Gain Coefficient (SHGC)?

 the higher the SHGC, the number, the greater the solar gain